jlouis/turtle/README.md

 # Changes

+* *Version 1.5.2* — Introduce the ability for workers to `{stop, Reason, …}`, which allows a worker to crash while simultaneously rejecting the messages it is processing.
+This avoids destroying the message which is currently in the queue, while allowing you to get back to an invariant state.
 * *Version 1.5.1* — Fix a bug in which a crash in the subscribers handler function could lead to unacked message leaks under moderate to high load.